 - You have moderate blockage but you have had a stroke or mini-stroke.
 A CEA may help if you have it soon after your stroke or mini-stroke.

-In this case, make sure your surgeon has a low complication rate for people without symptoms.
-It should be less than three percent, and preferably much lower.
-You can find more information at www.consumerreports.org/ health/doctors-hospitals/hospital-ratings.htm.
+If you should have surgery, make sure your surgeon has a low complication rate for people without symptoms.
+The rate should be less than 3 percent, and much lower is better.